mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 in all messages produced by the `log` package by calling `log.SetFlags(0)`.
-This function takes an integer which is the result of or'ing predefined constants that identify potential prefixes.
+This function takes an integer which is the result of or'ing predefined constants that identify the desired parts of the prefix.

 The constants are: